zlateff/neighborhood-map/README.md

 ## About

 The Neighborhood Map project is a single page application developed using the Knockout.JS framework and number of APIs.
 The app allows users in the Chicago area to find entertainment and parking near their sports team venue, and to save places to their favorites list.
-Aside from the various Google Maps APIs, team news information is added using the News API.
+Aside from the various Google Maps APIs, team news information is added using the [NewsAPI](https://newsapi.org/).
+Additional information about places found with the Google Places API is pulled using the [Foursquare API](https://developer.foursquare.com/).

 ### Getting started